cNorspang/ASTEPWikiBak/services/python-template.md

 ## How to run it
 ### Run local
 To run the code locally,first install docker, and then cd into the service folder, and write

 - `docker build --tag your_name .`
+The build command runs all tests and if the tests succeed it produces a docker image called your_name

 - `docker run -p 5001:5000 your_name`
+this function runs the image.

 The service will then run on `localhost:5001/` in your browser, as a docker container with the name your_name.

 ### Run on local ui
+To try the UI of this template run the UI locally: wiki documentation: https://wiki.astep-dev.cs.aau.dk/services/user-interface#how-to-run-the-ui-locally for the latest info.

 Git clone the userinterface-21 repo
 ```shell
 git clone git@daisy-git.cs.aau.dk:astep-2021/userinterface-21.git